Cytadela (video game)

 Cytadela or Citadel is a 1995 first-person shooter developed by Virtual Design and released by Polish publisher Arrakis Software and in English by Black Legend for the Amiga 500 and later.
 The game is set on a prison island in the middle of a prisoner revolt.
 The game received generally positive reviews in the Amiga press.
 An open-source version for modern PCs was started in 2006.
 A fixed up version for the original Amiga was released in 2022.
-The source code to the original was also released.
+The source code to the original was also released under a noncommerical license.